logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 - The PythonScript.txt "Hou Databox" snippets, containing both UI and logic, are split so that each editor is populated with the corresponding code.
 - The UI editor is executed, and the node's custom UI is built within the node interface.

+To demonstrate the UI inheritance functionality behind "Hou Databox," I created a child Houdini package called "Hou Pandas" to handle dataframes, a standard format for working with tabular data in Python.
+This package inherits all the functionality and default UIs provided by "Hou Databox."

-As an exemple, I wanted to create some houdini package named "Hou Pandas" that would deal with pandas dataframe which is a standard format to handle tabular data in Python.
-In order to achieve this, I've created a child "Hou Databox" Houdini Package that adds supports to importing/remapping pdg attribute from upstream nodes so they could be interacted with from the logic editor of the node.
-In its most simple form, a vanilla node looks like this
+In addition, "Hou Pandas" introduces support for importing and remapping PDG attributes from upstream nodes, allowing them to be interacted with from the node's logic editor.
+In its simplest form, a vanilla node looks like this:

 <div class="grid">
   <div class="cell cell--auto">